awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-interpreting-visualize-results.md

-# Visualize results in Amazon SageMaker Studio<a name="model-monitor-interpreting-visualize-results"></a>
+# Visualize results for real\-time endpoints in Amazon SageMaker Studio<a name="model-monitor-interpreting-visualize-results"></a>

-You can also visualize the results of monitoring in Amazon SageMaker Studio\.
+If you are monitoring a real\-time endpoint, you can also visualize the results in Amazon SageMaker Studio\.
 You can view the details of any monitoring job run, and you can create charts that show the baseline and captured values for any metric that the monitoring job calculates\.

 **To view the detailed results of a monitoring job**